On Tuesday, May 1, 2018, youth-adult partnership teams from 21 Vermont high schools and organizations descended upon the Lake Morey...

 COMMUNICATING SCHOOL REDESIGN engages youth-adult teams as a school’s communications hub to build public understanding and support for educational redesign.
 CSR employs an evidence-based communications approach called strategic framing and is built on an action research model.
 The teams construct campaigns to effectively engage all sectors of the community in dialogue about why schools are changing.

-NATIONAL YOUTH-ADULT PARTNERSHIP ADVOCACY is a growing focus of the work of UP for learning.
-We engage in policy advocacy, host conferences, participates in national school change organizations, offers keynotes and workshops, serves as a research learning laboratory, and pursues publication opportunities.
+NATIONAL YOUTH-ADULT PARTNERSHIP ADVOCACY is a growing focus of the work of UP for Learning.
+We engage in policy advocacy, host conferences, participate in national school change organizations, offer keynotes and workshops, serve as a research learning laboratory, and pursue publication opportunities.